-Trinity is on the semester plan with two semesters of sixteen (16) weeks each in the academic year.
+Trinity is on the semester plan with two semesters of sixteen (16) weeks each in the academic year, one 8 week semester in the summer, and a 1 week winter intensive.
 Classes meet for 50 minutes per week per credit.
-Most classes meet twice a week on either Tuesdays and Thursdays or Wednesdays and Fridays.
+Most classes meet twice a week on either Mondays and Wednesdays or Tuesdays and Thursdays.
 A few classes meet once per week or in the evening for at least 2-1/2 hours.
-Some courses being experiential by nature do not have class periods, but instead learning activities are designed by the instructor to achieve learning outcomes equivalent to traditional classes.
+Some courses, being experiential by nature, do not have class periods, but instead, learning activities are designed by the instructor to achieve learning outcomes equivalent to traditional classes.